Debt Consolidation vs. Debt Settlement: Weigh Your Options

 - Penalties, late fees and interest on your debts will continue to accrue.
 This can potentially increase the amount due for each debt.

 - Fees are typically high.
 Debt settlement fees can be as high as 60% of the total debt enrolled in the program, but companies can also charge you a portion of that fee for debt that’s been settled.

 - Forgiven debt may be taxable.
 If the debt settlement is successful, the amount of debt that is forgiven could be considered taxable income.

 - There’s a high potential for scams.
-While some companies legitimately try to settle debts, the industry is fraught with predatory practices and scams, from promising specific results to charging fees upfront.
+While some companies legitimately try to settle debts, the industry is fraught with predatory practices and debt consolidation scams, from promising specific results to charging fees upfront.

 - You might have to pay more in the long run, even if your debt is settled.
 Once you add in additional charges, fees and tax implications, you could end up paying more than what you owed in the first place.